raghavst/FIDESlib/README.md

 ## Usage

-Check examples/template for a demo project that uses FIDESlib.
+Check examples for projects that use FIDESlib.

 ## Credits